-“Often, when I say protective styling people think that means adding product or manipulating it in some sort of way,” Naphia tells us.
-“That’s not what I mean at all.
-I mean honoring your hair in its natural state.
-Sometimes just leaving it alone with a lovely shampoo and deep conditioner is all you need.”
+“Often when I say protective styling, people think that means adding a product or manipulating it in some sort of way,” Naphia tells us.
+“That’s not what I mean at all; I mean honoring your hair in its natural state.”

 How Often Should You Wash Your Hair?